Making it easier to get around in ‘funky’ Fondren

 Known as the arts district of Jackson, the Fondren area is an eclectic mixture of old and new, shops, restaurants, and bars.
 As the website FinditinFondren.com puts it, “Fondren is the hub of artistic expression through music, food, and visual arts.”

 To make Fondren more pedestrian and bicycle friendly, Jackson officials contracted with Neel-Schaffer to design and engineer an updated, traffic-calming streetscape for a five-block area.
-Funded by a $2 million federal grant and $500,000 from the City, the project will include wider sidewalks, narrower roads, raised pedestrian crossings, improvements to storm drainage, upgrades to existing traffic signals, decorative pavement elements, new landscaping, bike racks, street furnishings, and signage.
+Funded by a $2 million federal grant and $500,000 from the City, the project includes wider sidewalks, narrower roads, raised pedestrian crossings, improvements to storm drainage, upgrades to existing traffic signals, decorative pavement elements, new landscaping, bike racks, street furnishings, and signage.

 Part of this project included an accelerated design to fix the routine flooding of Rainbow Grocery.